LinkedInLearning/data-quality-analytics-and-serving-3918208/README.md

 # Data Quality: Analytics and Serving
 This is the repository for the LinkedIn Learning course `Data Quality: Analytics and Serving`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+# Course Description

+Dive into the practical aspects of data quality in this hands-on course that equips you with hands-on coding skills in a sandbox environment.
+Data engineer Mark Freeman shows you how to identify, analyze, and resolve data quality issues using robust approaches like root cause analysis and chaos engineering.
+Discover how to use SQL queries and DBT tests to safeguard data pipelines and ensure the reliability of your datasets.
+Learn about downstream pipeline investigations and uncover the business logic that affects data quality.
+Find out how to apply SBAR strategies to convey your insights to stakeholders.
+Whether you're a data scientist, analyst, or simply enthusiastic about improving data workflows, this course helps you unlock your potential to solve complex data quality problems while making a significant impact in data-driven environments.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.